-531 Psychology of Adult Differentiation

-and Aging (4, Irregular) Present findings on changes in organization of behavior after physical maturity; drives, emotions, learning and memory, thinking and problem solving, achievement, psychophysiology.
+531 Psychology of Adult Differentiation and Aging (4, Irregular) Present findings on changes in organization of behavior after physical maturity; drives, emotions, learning and memory, thinking and problem solving, achievement, psychophysiology.
 Prerequisite: B.A. in psychology.

-533 Cognitive Development in Children

-(4, Sp) Review of theories of cognitive development.
+533 Cognitive Development in Children (4, Sp) Review of theories of cognitive development.
+Applying of research on brain fund opment.
 Analysis of research on brain functioning, perception, memory, language, reasoning and academic skills from birth to adolescence.
 Open to graduate students in psychology.

-534 Social and Emotional Development in

-Children (4, Fa) Theories of social and emotional development, including sociocultural perspectives.
+534 Social and Emotional Development in Children (4, Fa) Theories of social and emotional development, including sociocultural perspectives.
 Analysis of research on temperament, social relationships, individuation and moral development from birth to adolescence.
 Open to graduate students in psychology.

 535ab Proseminar in Life-Span Developmental Psychology (4-4, Irregular) Theory and research in human development: perception, learning, intelligence, and psychophysiological processes.